Make your own canning and pickling salt when you’re in a pinch for some!

 What’s So Special About It?

 Pickling salt has many benefits.
 Aside from the main advantage – being free from additives – it creates a presentable appearance for dinner parties.
 Its clear quality looks pleasing on vegetables, and this salt makes cooking easy, too, as it absorbs into fruits and vegetables.
-Many fruits and vegetables are preserved with pickling salt for a natural way to keep food at its freshest.
+Many fruits and vegetables are preserved with pickling salt as a natural way to keep food at its freshest.

 I can’t get to the store; the chicken can’t wait another minute before I’m afraid it will become zombie-fied and come to eat my brains.
 And the likelihood I’ll be able to find it in the middle of winter isn’t great as most places only stock it during canning season.
 What is a prepared kitchen chick supposed to do?

 You also shouldn’t use ordinary table salt because it contains iodine which can discolor your food.
 Some regions of the country use table salt as it helps stave off thyroid problems.
 That would be bad.
 Very bad.
 Especially if you’re new at this, and you see the product you’ve just put so much work in to look like THAT?!
 You know you’ll never eat it…and you probably won’t even try to scan it again.
 So don’t use ordinary table salt for canning.
 Ever.

 What’s the Difference Between Regular Salt and Pickling Salt?

 Another reason this salt doesn’t use anti-caking agents is to keep the rich color of the natural salt and doesn’t create any spoilage in the salt crystals.
 Pickling salt also comes in the finer ground than pure sea salt.
 It makes this salt as thin as grains of rice.
 Consequently, you can use pickling salt in liquids or brine to produce flavourful ingredients.